 The American highway system is a wonderful web of routes that everyone with a vehicle can use.
-One of the biggest uses for the motorway system is to transport goods around the country.
-The job of moving the goods fall to the behemoths of the road: the eighteen wheelers.
+One of the biggest uses of the motorway system is to transport goods around the country.
+The job of moving the goods fall to the behemoths of the road: the eighteen-wheelers.
 It is rare to find yourself on the interstate or highway and not to see one of these colossal vehicles.
-Due to their size, eighteen wheelers are quite dangerous and driving beside them can be intimidating.
+Due to their size, eighteen-wheelers are quite dangerous, and driving beside them can be intimidating.
 One of the greatest dangers these trucks possess is something most people do not even consider.
 A tire blowout could happen at any time, and the results are catastrophic for the surrounding traffic.

 Three common tire explosion threats are:

 - The torn remains of the tire often fly off the wheel at incredible speeds.
 Being in the path of one of these tires can do significant damage to another vehicle and may cause casualties if it hits pedestrians.

 - An eighteen-wheeler truck loses a considerable amount of stability when it is transformed into a seventeen-wheeler truck.
 The loss of balance could cause the truck to lose control and crash, or turn on its side.
 Regardless of the form the resulting crash takes, a massive chunk of metal is out of control.